DylBrad/multistep-booking-wizard/README.md

 - Resueable components were utilised to minimize unnecessary code with inputs that were used in multiple places, such as input and select elements.
 - Refactoring is recommended to convert less utilized elements such as checkboxes into components.

-## Details
+**Validation**:

+- Email validation was achieved using custom logic and state management.
+- Further validation recommended such as disabling submit button if emails dont match.

+**Data Capture**

-**Data is logged to the console while form is being filled out.
-Data is also displayed in an alert upon completion of the form.**
+- Data is logged to the console while form is being filled out.
+Data is also displayed in an alert upon completion of the form.